-We look forward to hosting you at the Lowndes Shakespeare Theater.
-Additionally, should you wish to bring our Actor/Educators into your classroom, we will work around your schedule.
+We look forward to hosting you at the Lowndes Shakespeare Center.
 Feel free to contact us at Orlando Shakes should you have any questions or suggestions on how we can better serve you.
 We are always learning from you.

 Thank you for your tremendous work in nurturing our audiences of tomorrow.